klevron1/golang-dev/README.md

    `vagrant up`

-4. Run serverspec tests to make sure all the services properly installed
+4. Run serverspec tests to make sure all the services properly installed and are running

-   `bundle exec rake spec:all`
+   `bundle exec rake spec`

 5. Simplify downloading modules, creating the virtual machine and running serverspec tests into one easy step?